OGLE-2017-BLG-1186: first application of asteroseismology and Gaussian processes to microlensing: Light curve analysis

 The key practical problem of GPs is that the computational cost scales as the cube of the number of data points due to the inverse and determinant of matrix $\bm{K}$ shown in Equation~(\ref{equ:gplogl}).
 The cubic scaling is prohibitive for large data sets.
 We here adopted the \texttt{celerite} algorithm developed by \citet{Foreman2017AJ} to perform the calculation.
 For one-dimensional data sets, this algorithm can compute the likelihood with the computational cost scaling linearly with the number of data points.
 This linear scaling is achieved by exploiting the semi-separable structure in a specific class of covariance matrices, specifically, matrices generated by a mixture of exponentials (see \citealt{Foreman2017AJ} for detailed discussions of the method and comparisons to other methods).
 To deal with the flux parameters $(f_{s,n},f_{b,n})$, we fix the baseline fluxes (i.e., $f_{s,n}+f_{b,n}$) as well as the source flux ratios $r_{s,n}$~($=f_{s,n}/f_{s,{\rm OGLE}}$) for each observatory using the best-fit results from the traditional method, and free $f_{b,{\rm OGLE}}$ in the chain.

 The new fitted light curve is shown as the solid black line in Figure~\ref{fig:lc}.
 The improvement of modelling is noticeable from comparing the two sets of residuals from traditional (middle panel) and GP (bottom panel) methods.
+These results lend some credibility to the GP model in handling correlated noises in microlensing signals.
 The posterior distributions for all the free parameters are shown in Figure~\ref{fig:MCMC}.
-As can be seen, all the parameters are well converged, and almost no degeneracy is shown between microlensing parameters and hyperparameters.
+As can be seen, all the parameters are well converged, and almost no degeneracy is shown between microlensing parameters and hyperparameters in this specific event.

 Nevertheless, things become complex when estimating the microlensing parameters (see Table~\ref{table:GP}).
 First, the parameters derived from the GP model do not perfectly agree with those from the traditional $\chi^2$ method.
 For example, for the $(+,-)$ solution, the microlensing parameters $u_0$, $t_{\rm E}$, $\rho_{\ast}$ and $\pi_{{\rm E}, N}$ differ by $\gtrsim 3\sigma$, $\gtrsim 1\sigma$, $\gtrsim 1\sigma$ and $\gtrsim 2\sigma$, respectively.
 Although these levels of differences are likely from numerical uncertainties, they can also be the consequence of the degeneracy between the source oscillation period and the microlensing parameters.
 Second, the parameters derived from the GP model are generally more poorly constrained.
-The reason behind these larger uncertainties could be complex.
-It could be because of some underlying degeneracy associated with this specific event, or due to the extra degree of freedom introduced by the allowance of the variable nature of the source flux, or could simply mean that the traditional method underestimated the uncertainties.
-To thoroughly explain these issues requires more careful numerical experiments, which are beyond the scope of this work.
-Therefore, for this event, we still adopt the microlensing parameters from the traditional method to derive the physical parameters.
+This is reasonable since extra degrees of freedom usually introduce extra uncertainties.
+Chances are that the traditional method underestimated the uncertainties.
+In this aspect, the errors derived from the GP model are more realistic.
+Nevertheless, mainly due to the existence of blending effects, which are common to microlensing events but rare to other exoplanet observations (see e.g. \citealt{Grunblatt2017AJ,Czekala2017ApJ}), there are also some uncertainties associated with the GP model itself in microlensing modelling.
+Practical problems like how to properly deal with the different blending effects in different observations, how to perform error rescaling, still require better understanding.
+In addition, theoretical problems like the set of GP hyperparameters, the possible degeneracy between microlensing parameters and hyperparameters, demand more careful numerical experiments.
+Thoroughly solving all these issues is beyond the scope of this work.
+Therefore, in this event, we still adopt the microlensing parameters from the traditional method to derive the physical parameters, before we are fully confident about our GP model.
+Fortunately, due to the high magnification, the results derived from both modelling methods are generally consistent within $\lesssim 3\sigma$.
+In other words, the choice of modelling methods does not affect the final physical interpretation of the lens properties in this event.